Deploy “new normal” plans quicker with real-time social distancing extension by M Moser Associates

 Step 3: Export different file types simultaneously in one click

-Select and export, JPG, PNG, DWG files in one click!
+Select and export, JPG, PNG, and DWG files in one click!
 JPG format is useful for quick sharing from device to device; PNG is good for putting up a presentation deck in PowerPoint or Keynote; and, DWG provides a fundamental reference plan with all groups/blocks/layers for engineers and sustainability & wellness advisors, to further their details.

 Other helpful features: